Giovanni User Guide Version 2023.1

 The standard Giovanni time-series plot is produced by computing spatial averages over the user-selected area of a given variable for each time step within the user's range.
 Fill values do not contribute to the spatial averages.
 Each average value is then plotted against time to create the time-series output.

 Example: Area-Averaged Time Series of AIRS Monthly Cloud Fraction (Daytime/Ascending) over Maryland for the years 2003-2005.

-The Seasonal Time Series computes an area-averaged time series for each year in the user's selection for a given month or 3-month meteorological season, To avoid biasing the results, partial seasons (i.e., missing one or two months) are not plotted.
+The Recurring Averages Time Series computes an area-averaged time series for each year in the user's selection for a day, a period of days (up to 10 days long), a given month, a 3-month meteorological season, or a range of years.
+To avoid biasing the results, partial seasons (i.e., missing one or two months) are not plotted.
 Meteorological winter (Dec-Jan-Feb) is labeled with the year in which January falls, so DJF for 2007 goes from Dec 2006 to Feb 2007.
-This service is available for monthly data only.
-June 2017: Giovanni Release 4.23 includes shapefile support in this service, and also provides comma-separated-variable (CSV) text download for the values shown in any interannual time-series plot.
+This service supports daily data for a selection of a day or a period of days, and monthly data for a given month, a 3-month meteorological season, or a range of years.
+June 2017: Giovanni Release 4.23 includes shape support in this service, and also provides a comma-separated-variable (CSV) text download for the values shown in any interannual time-series plot.

-Example: Seasonal Time-Series of Area-Averaged Time Series of AIRS Monthly Cloud Fraction (Daytime/Ascending) for an area covering the state of Maryland and parts of adjacent states, 2003-2014.
+Example: Recurring Averages Seasonal Time-Series of AIRS Monthly Cloud Fraction (Daytime/Ascending) for an area covering the state of Maryland and parts of adjacent states, 2003-2014.